Lynnae Quick

 Lynnae C. Quick (born c.
-1984) is an American planetary geophysicist and Ocean Worlds Planetary Scientist at NASA Goddard Space Flight Center.
+1984) is an American planetary geophysicist and Ocean Worlds Planetary Scientist.
 Her research centers on theoretical modeling of cryovolcanic processes on the icy moons and dwarf planets in the Solar System as well as modeling volcanic activity on Venus and the Moon.
 Quick is a member of the Dawn, Europa Clipper, and Dragonfly Mission science teams.
 She was also a member of the NASA Solar System Exploration Research Virtual Institute (SSERVI) Toolbox for Research and Exploration (TREX) team.

 Education

 Quick was born and raised in Greensboro, North Carolina and graduated from James Benson Dudley High School.
 In high school, she became interested in astronomy after learning about the death of stars and the creation of supermassive black holes.
 Her high school physics teacher, John M. Brown, encouraged her interests, suggesting she pursue a post-graduate degree in astronomy or astrophysics, and connected her with astrophysicist Reva Williams who also encouraged her to pursue a Ph.D.
 Quick received her Bachelor of Science degree in physics from North Carolina Agricultural and Technical State University, graduating summa cum laude.
 As an undergraduate, she enrolled in a Women in Science course taught by Dr. Benita P. Bell at nearby Bennett College.
 The course focused on the history and accomplishments of African American women in STEM, included group discussions and presentations on navigating professional STEM spaces, and stressed the importance of taking pride in being a woman in science.
 As the class was composed solely of African American women who were pursuing undergraduate degrees in the physical and biological sciences, it significantly contributed to Quick's positive growth and development as a young scientist.

 While at North Carolina Agricultural and Technical State University, Quick participated in the Research Experiences for Undergraduates and NASA Academy internship programs and pursued research at the National Radio Astronomy Observatory and at NASA's Goddard Space Flight Center, respectively.
 There, she became interested in characterizing exoplanets and in planetary geology.
 After graduating, she followed this interest to an internship at the Applied Physics Laboratory, with encouragement from astrophysicist Beth A. Brown.
 There, she spent the summer studying Europa, one of Jupiter's moons.

-Quick then attended The Catholic University of America in Washington, D.C., where she received her Master of Science degree in physics with a concentration in astrophysics.
+Quick then attended The Catholic University of America in Washington, D.C., where she received her Master of Science in physics with a concentration in astrophysics.
 There, she pursued research at both the Applied Physics Laboratory, with mentorship from Louise Prockter, and at Goddard Space Flight Center.
-Quick received her Doctor of Philosophy degree from Johns Hopkins University in 2013.
+Quick received her Doctor of Philosophy from Johns Hopkins University in 2013.
 While there she was advised by igneous petrologist Bruce D. Marsh and was a Bromery Fellow and an APL Graduate Fellow.
 Quick specialized in planetary magmatism and volcanology, and her dissertation was entitled Europa: Cryomagmatic Processes & Cryovolcanic Surface Expressions.
 As a Bromery Fellowship recipient, Quick met geologist and Tuskegee Airman Dr. Randolph Bromery while pursuing her Ph.D.